 General Equipment Cleaning

-Dry ice blasting cleans all sorts of production and auxiliary equipment without causing damage to surfaces, generating secondary waste, or endangering personnel or the environment.
+Dry ice blasting cleans various production and auxiliary equipment.
+It doesn’t harm surfaces, create secondary waste, or put people or the environment at risk.

 Historical Restoration